Cliff-Induced Cold Collapse

 Common Misreadings

-“If the coffee tastes worse when cool, it is CICC.”
+“If the coffee tastes worse when cool, it is cold collapse.”

-No. CICC is not a matter of preference, nor is it general weakening after cooling.
+No. Cold collapse is not a matter of preference, nor is it general weakening after cooling.
 It requires a clear sharp thermal-drop condition and a recognizable structural collapse after cooling.

 “If the hot cup tastes good, the roast is successful.”

 Not necessarily.
-The central point of CICC is that the hot cup may appear valid, while the cool cup reveals structural discontinuity.
+The central point of cold collapse is that the hot cup may appear valid, while the cool cup reveals structural discontinuity.

 “This is just aroma volatility fading.”

 No. Normal volatility decline makes aroma quieter.
-CICC describes structural collapse, including failure in sweetness, acidity position, texture support, and flavor continuity.
+Cold collapse describes structural collapse, including failure in sweetness, acidity position, texture support, and flavor continuity.

 “This is simply the opposite of Alive Cup.”

-It can be understood that way, but more precisely: CICC is not every non-Alive-Cup state.
+It can be understood that way, but more precisely: cold collapse is not every non-Alive-Cup state.
 It is a specific cold-collapse failure caused by sharp thermal discontinuity.